faryal-art/deep-learning-projects/README.md

 # deep-learning-projects

 Deep learning experiments and projects showcasing AI techniques in vision, NLP, and data modeling using Python and leading frameworks.
+## 📄 Project Overview

+This repository showcases various deep learning projects, starting with a Handwritten Digit Recognition model using the MNIST dataset.
+Each project demonstrates practical applications of deep learning techniques.

 A collection of deep learning projects implemented using PyTorch and other popular Python libraries.